osg-htc/docs/docs/Common/yum.md

         rpm -Uvh URL
         ```

-        Where `%RED%URL%ENDCOLOR%` is one of the following:
+        Where `URL` is one of the following:

         | Series      | EL6 URL (for RHEL 6, CentOS 6, or SL 6) | EL7 URL (for RHEL 7, CentOS 7, or SL 7) |
         |----------   | ----------------------------------------| --------------------------------------- |